dpareasy/Assignment1/README.md

 ## Introduction ##

 This repository contains ROS-based software, developed in python language, that simulates a behavioural architecture.
-The objective is to drive a robot around a particular environment created by manipulations service requests to aRMOR server.
-In order to not make the transitions between states of the state machine istantaneous, a dummy simulated behavior is implemented using mutexes.
+The objective is to drive a robot around a particular indoor environment created by manipulations service requests to aRMOR server.

 ## About the simulation ##